France and Ghana

 Recent visits to France:

-- October 2015: Visit of President Mahama to Paris and Bordeaux; meetings with the President of the French Republic and Alain Juppé, Mayor of Bordeaux.
+• October 2015: Visit of President Mahama to Paris and Bordeaux; meeting with the President of the French Republic.

-It should also be noted that the delimitation of the maritime boundary with Côte d’Ivoire is a sensitive issue which was the subject of informal discussions until 2013.
-At the end of 2014, the dispute was referred to a special chamber of the International Tribunal for the Law of the Sea.
-In February 2015, Abidjan requested that the Tribunal prescribe provisional measures preventing Ghana from carrying out any oil exploration or exploitation in the offshore area near the maritime boundary between the countries.
-This could affect current investments in the TEN oil field, where Technip is one of the main contractors.
+In addition, it should be noted that the delimitation of the maritime boundary with Côte d’Ivoire constitutes a dispute that was brought, at the end of 2014, before a special court under the UN Convention on the law of the Sea.
+In February 2015, Abidjan requested that the International Tribunal for the Law of the Sea prescribe provisional measures preventing Ghana from carrying out any oil exploration or exploitation in the offshore area near the maritime boundary between the countries.
+The Special Chamber issued provisional measures on 25 April 2015 to the advantage of the Ivorian party: the Ghanaian government was ordered to take all necessary steps to prevent information concerning exploration activities in the disputed area from being used to the detriment of Côte d’Ivoire.
+The sparring will continue until October 2016, prior to the oral arguments before the Court in February 2017.
+This could affect current investments in the TEN oilfield, where Technip is one of the main contractors.
+This also affects the oil activities of the African company Tullow Oil.

 According to the United Nations Conference on Trade and Development (UNCTAD), foreign direct investment (FDI) received by Ghana in 2014 totalled $3.36 billion, a rise of 4% from $3.23 billion in 2013.

-According to figures from the Banque de France, in 2014 Ghana was the eighth most popular destination for French direct investment in sub-Saharan African, with flows of $107.2 billion and stock of $861 billion.
+According to figures from the Banque de France, in 2014 Ghana was the eighth most popular destination for French direct investment in sub-Saharan Africa, with flows of $107.2 million and stock of $861 million .
 Currently, this mainly consists of modernization and capacity investments by the forty odd local branches of French businesses present in Ghana (new Société Générale headquarters, modernization of the Total distribution network, extension of port facilities by Bolloré, increase in the capacity of existing production plants by Air Liquide, Grel and Golden Exotics), as well as around twenty investments by French individuals.

 Other notable investments include the exploitation of over 20,000 hectares of rubber plantations by GREL, a subsidiary of SIPH in which Michelin has a 24.4% stake; the acquisition by Danone, in partnership with the investment fund Abraaj, of Fan Milk, a manufacturer and distributor of dairy products and fruit juice; the investment by Touton in a cocoa factory; and the choice of Ghana as a regional platform by consumer goods companies such as L’Oréal and Pernod Ricard, which are attracted by the emerging middle class.